 Old fillings can also develop issues of their own, by becoming loose or falling out completely in some cases.
 The reason for a filling falling out can vary, but typically, it comes as a result of further tooth decay.
 Poor oral hygiene or lack of attention to dental care can cause a filling to fall out prematurely.
 In which case, you will need to have the filling replaced to prevent developing ongoing pain and further dental issues.

 If you are experiencing any of the above issues then it may be time for you to visit your dentist.
-Here at Dental Solutions, we offer initial free consultations for new patients.
 We have a variety of options for your fillings – just because they are necessary, doesn’t mean you shouldn’t enjoy the way they look!
 Choose from a range of fillings including composite (white) and gold fillings.